Architecture

 > The _base platforms_ contain a set of Initial Interfaces and the _working platforms_ are made up of at least one Interface that exists on a _base platform_.

-For example, in the _Web platform_, there is an Interface called `API` that represents a Web API and there is a `workable` called `App` that contains the necessary dependencies to formalize a Web application within Bootgly.
+Working platforms may contain their own interfaces and the so-called "workables".
+For example, the _Web platform_ is expected to have an Interface called `API` — representing a Web API — and a `workable` called `App`, containing the necessary dependencies to formalize a Web application within Bootgly.

 ```mermaid